Thermoplastic polyurethane

+the overall durability of many products.

-Thermoplastic polyurethane (TPU) is any of a class of polyurethane plastics with many properties, including elasticity, transparency, and resistance to oil, grease, and abrasion.
-Technically, they are thermoplastic elastomers consisting of linear segmented block copolymers composed of hard and soft segments.
+Thermoplastic polyurethanes have many desirable properties, including elasticity, transparency, and resistance to oil, grease, and abrasion.
+Technically, they are thermoplastic elastomers, consisting of linear segmented block copolymers composed of hard and soft segments.

 Chemistry

-TPU is a block copolymer consisting of alternating sequences of hard and soft segments or domains formed by the reaction of (1) diisocyanates with short-chain diols (so-called chain extenders) and (2) diisocyanates with long-chain diols.
-By varying the ratio, structure and/or molecular weight of the reaction compounds, an enormous variety of different TPU can be produced.
+TPU is a block copolymer consisting of alternating sequences of hard and soft segments or domains formed by the reaction of (1) diisocyanates with short-chain diols (chain extenders) and (2) diisocyanates with long-chain diols.
+By varying the ratio, structure, and/or molecular weight of the reaction compounds, an enormous variety of different TPU can be produced.
 This allows urethane chemists to fine-tune the polymer's structure to the desired final properties of the material.

 Morphology

 A TPU resin consists of linear polymeric chains in block-structures.
 Such chains contain low polarity segments which are rather long (called soft segments), alternating with shorter, high polarity segments (called hard segments).
-Both types of segments are linked together by covalent links so that they actually form block-copolymers.
+Both types of segments are linked by covalent links so that they actually form block-copolymers.
 The miscibility of the hard and soft segments in TPU depends on the differences in their glass transition temperature (Tg) which occurs at the onset of micro-Brownian segmental motion, identifiable by dynamic mechanical spectra.
 For an immiscible TPU, the loss modulus spectrum typically shows double peaks, each of which is assigned to the Tg of one component.
-If the two components are miscible, the TPU will be characterized by a single broad peak whose position lie between that of the two original Tg peaks of the pure components.
+If the two components are miscible, the TPU will be characterized by a single broad peak whose position lies between that of the two original Tg peaks of the pure components.

 The polarity of the hard pieces creates a strong attraction between them, which causes a high degree of aggregation and order in this phase, forming crystalline or pseudo crystalline areas located in a soft and flexible matrix.
 This so-called phase separation between both blocks can be more or less important, depending on the polarity and the molecular weight of the flexible chain, the production conditions, etc. The crystalline or pseudo crystalline areas act as physical cross-links, which account for the high elasticity level of TPU, whereas the flexible chains will impart the elongation characteristics to the polymer.

 These "pseudo crosslinks", however, disappear under the effect of heat, and thus the classical extrusion, injection molding, and calendering processing methods are applicable to these materials.
 Consequently, TPU scrap can be reprocessed.